ben-houghton-zz/azureforpython/README.md

 <img src="https://github.com/ben-houghton/azureforpython/blob/master/images/jnotebookinstallazure.PNG" width="700">

 This will allow you to write scripts in Python that consume the Azure services and resources in your Azure Subscription

-The best place to start with help for building Python Apps that run on or integrate with Azure is the Azure Python Developer Centerhttps://azure.microsoft.com/en-us/develop/python/.
-You can find lots of examples and development scenarios the and also the Azure Python SDK reference http://azure-sdk-for-python.readthedocs.io/en/latest/
+The best place to start with help for building Python Apps that run on or integrate with Azure is the Azure Python Developer Center https://azure.microsoft.com/en-us/develop/python/.
+You can find lots of examples and development scenarios there and also the Azure Python SDK reference http://azure-sdk-for-python.readthedocs.io/en/latest/

 ### 4).
 Create Azure Resources using the Azure Python SDK